dawidm/cryptonose2/manual/index.md

 ## Price alerts tab
 ![cryptonose price alerts tab]({{ site.baseurl }}/images/cryptonose-price-alerts.png "Main window, price alerts")
 ### What is relative price change?
 Relative price change is an indicator reflecting price change in given period in comparison to the average price change in the same time periods in past.
 The "past" is set to 50 periods.
+More technically this average is a median of absolute differences between high and low of past periods (candles).
 To visualize, example values of relative price change:
 * around 1 is typical value
 * 4 is pretty much - means that probably something interesting is happening with the price